jeanfernandesComp1997/My-Spendings/README.md

 # My-Spendings

-Rest API Node.js with Typescript.
+Rest API Node.js with Typescript - Developed for learning purposes.

 The architecture used was inspired by domain driver design.